-It is important to emphasize that these preferences cannot result from a distaste for malapportinment or gerrymandering, which are both non-existent in New Zealand.
+It is important to emphasize that these preferences cannot result from a distaste for malapportionment or gerrymandering, which are both non-existent in New Zealand due to an electoral law that strictly bounds the electoral commission against both, which results in electorate boundaries being completely arbitrary.
 It is most likely that the patterns we uncover reveal an intrinsic preference for particular democratic processes.
 Supporting this, we also find that individuals who put intrinsic value on characteristics usually associated with proportional systems, such as coalition governments and a fair mapping from votes to seats, are also much more likely to support MMP.

-The main contribution of our paper is that, to the best of our knowledge, it is the first to use field data from a binding referendum to examine individual determinants of electoral system choice.
-The referendum we examine is particularly relevant for understanding individual preferences because all adult New Zealanders had an equal say in the outcome.
+The main contribution of our paper is that, to the best of our knowledge, it is the first to use field data from a binding referendum to examine individual determinants of electoral system choice.2 The referendum we examine is particularly relevant for understanding individual preferences because all adult New Zealanders had an equal say in the outcome.
 There had been a non-binding referendum in the previous year on the same decision, which means that the issue of electoral system reform was extremely salient.
 The few studies that have previously examined individual preferences for electoral systems have mainly relied on hypothetical choices made in surveys, and on experiments by participants in contexts where an actual electoral reform was not on the agenda (Blais et al., 2015; Aldrich et al., 2014; Wenzel et al., 2000).
-Despite the strengths of these papers, they all have in common that respondents were answering questions regarding a relatively abstract and unlikely event.
-Lack of saliency has been shown to be a problem in survey-based studies, since it results in satisficing and socially desirable answers (Krosnick, 1999).
+Despite the strengths of these papers, they all have in common that respondents were answering questions regarding a relatively abstract and unlikely event.3 Lack of saliency has been shown to be a problem in survey-based studies, since it results in satisficing and socially desirable answers (Krosnick, 1999).